taehoryu/arepo-tutorial/docs/_sources/Session3.rst.txt

 Download
 =========

 You can download a zip file containing the codes using the link to Datashare.
 Then you need to transfer the file to your own directory on the MPA cluster and unzip it.
-Then you can see the follow directories
+Then you can see the following directories

 .. code-block:: console